flare-foundation/docs/docs/user/delegation/delegation-in-detail.md

 ### Retrieving historical data

 A large part of the native token inflation is distributed to participants in the FTSO price submission process.
-The reward won by a price provider is shared between the price provider and the vote power delegators to the price provider.
+The reward won by a data provider is shared between the data provider and the vote power delegators to the data provider.
-The VP token exposes APIs that enable delegators to see how much vote power was delegated to a price provider in any past block.
+The VP token exposes APIs that enable delegators to see how much vote power was delegated to a data provider in any past block.
 To enable this, the delegation percentage data are checkpointed after every change.
 Using the combination of delegation percentage and historical balance, each user can accurately see and show how much vote power they delegated to any address in the past.